YonugJones/landing_page/README.md

-# landing_page
+Landing Page project

-Project: Landing Page
+Webpage will match the IMAGE provided by The Odin Project